namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

-job prospects, if an employer were to reject me for a position I'm well suited to, based solely on my not having a degree and not based on my experience, skills and interview performance, I'm now in a position to politely tell that employer to go fuck themselves -- in more diplomatic wording.
+job prospects, if an employer were to reject me for a position I'm well suited to, based solely on my not having a degree and not based on my experience, skills and interview performance, I'm now in a position to politely tell that employer to fuck off -- in more diplomatic wording.
 I have no interest in working in an organization that is so obviously ineffiecient to value qualifications over qualities and I've worked hard enough to put myself into a position where I don't need to either.